 If the watch registers movement after a fall, it waits for you to respond and won’t automatically summon emergency services.
 After one minute, if the device detects no movement after your fall, it will call an ambulance automatically.
-The watch dials your local ambulance service and plays an audio message informing them of the fall while sharing your latitude and longitude location.
+The watch dials your local ambulance service and plays an audio message informing them of the fall while sharing your location.

 - Open the Apple Watch app on the iPhone and tap the My Watch tab.

 - Tap Emergency SOS.

 - Scroll to the bottom, and toggle the switch for Fall Detection on or off.

 Set up Medical ID on your iPhone

 Make sure your emergency contacts are notified about your fall by setting them up in the Apple Health app.
 Here’s how to do it.

 - Open the Health app on the iPhone, tap Summary at the bottom of the window, and locate Set Up Medical ID.